Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 Date_created: 2017-09-20
 ---

-This guide helps you find a place to live after you [move to Berlin](/guides/moving-to-berlin).
+This guide helps you find a place to live when you [move to Berlin](/guides/moving-to-berlin).

 ![Berlin apartments with different architecture](/illustrations/berlin-apartment-different-architecture.png)